Palutzii/palutzii/README.md

 # Welcome human 👋

 ## 🔭 I’m currently working on:
-[Portfolio](https://palutzii.github.io/)page where you can check out all my excercises and projects im working on.
+[Portfolio](https://palutzii.github.io/) page where you can check out all my excercises and projects im working on.
 This page will be updated throughout the year as I learn more and more.

 ## 🌱 I’m currently learning: